 I would like to get a loan to pay off credit cards (about 10,000), but am having troubling finding anyone who will loan me enough money because I filed bankruptcy.
 I paid back at a % and I was discharged from bankruptcy in 2003.
 My current credit score is around 700.
 Is there anybody out there that will consider helping me?

-you may also want to consider the services offered by a reputable debt settlement firms. while i know that there are several fly-by-night debt settlement operations on the internet, there are also several very good operations that may be able to help you. rather than making monthly payments to your creditors, these programs negotiate lump sum settlements with your creditors, frequently reducing your debts by 50% to 60% of your principal balances. these programs usually take only 2-3 years to complete, so this is a good option for many people to rid themselves of debt in a relatively speedy manner. in many cases they can also reduce your monthly payment toward your debt. there is one major drawback to debt settlement programs, though?they will significantly damage your credit while in the program and for at least a year or two afterwards. however, if you are currently unable to afford to pay your creditors, the hit to your credit may be worth the benefit of ridding yourself of credit card debt. if you are interested in re-exploring debt settlement as an option,
+You may also want to consider the services offered by reputable debt settlement firms.
+While I know that there are several fly-by-night debt settlement operations on the internet, there are also several very good operations that may be able to help you.
+Rather than making monthly payments to your creditors, These programs negotiate lump sum settlements with your creditors, frequently reducing your debts by 50% to 60% of your principal balances.
+These programs usually take only 2-3 years to complete, so it is a good option for many people to rid themselves of debt quickly.
+In many cases, they can also reduce your monthly payment toward your debt.
+There is one major drawback to debt settlement programs.
+They will significantly damage your credit while in the program and for at least a year or two afterward.
+However, if you cannot afford to pay your creditors, the hit to your credit may be worth the benefit of ridding yourself of credit card debt.
+If you are interested in re-exploring debt settlement as an option,

-debt settlement, also called debt negotiation, is a form of online debt consolidation that cuts your total debt, sometimes over 50%, with lower monthly payments. debt settlement programs typically run around three years. it is important to keep in mind, however, that during the life of your debt settlement program, you are not paying your creditors. this means that a debt settlement solution of online debt consolidation will negatively impact your credit rating. your credit rating will not be good, at a minimum, for the term of your debt settlement program. however, debt settlement is usually the fastest and cheapest way to debt freedom, with a low monthly payment, while avoiding chapter 7 bankruptcy. the trade-off here is a negative credit rating versus saving lots of money.
+Debt settlement, also called debt negotiation, is a form of online debt consolidation that cuts your total debt, sometimes over 50%, with lower monthly payments.
+Debt settlement programs typically run around three years.
+It is important to keep in mind, however, that during the life of your debt settlement program, you are not paying your creditors.
+This means that a debt settlement solution of online debt consolidation will negatively impact your credit rating.
+Your credit rating will not be good, at a minimum, for the term of your debt settlement program.
+However, debt settlement is usually the fastest and cheapest way to debt freedom, with a low monthly payment, while avoiding chapter 7 bankruptcy.
+The trade-off here is a negative credit rating versus saving lots of money.

-i hope this information helps you find. learn. save.
+I hope this information helps you find. learn. save.